Ranger Regiment (United Kingdom)

-The Ranger Regiment is a special operations-capable unit of the British Army which was formed on 1 December 2021 under the Future Soldier reform and is part of the Army Special Operations Brigade.
+The Ranger Regiment is a special operations-capable regiment of the British Army which was formed on 1 December 2021 under the Future Soldier reform and is part of the Army Special Operations Brigade previously called the Specialised Infantry Group.
 It is intended to be used primarily in an unconventional warfare and foreign internal defence capacity in a similar manner to the US Green Berets.

 History

 On 22 March 2021, the Defence in a Competitive Age paper was released underlining the future of the British Armed Forces.
 As part of a wider reorganisation of the British Army, the following was announced:

 Initially, the regiment is planned to be "based on four Infantry Battalions but selecting personnel from across the Army".
 The regiment's task will be as follows: "[It will be] designed to support and conduct special operations discreetly in high-risk environments".
 According to a reporter of Forces News, the regiment will "conduct missions traditionally carried out by United Kingdom Special Forces (Special Air Service and Special Boat Service)".
 During an interview with the (then) Chief of the Defence Staff, General Sir Nick Carter, the rangers will be "special forces" and will "go beyond training, advising, and assisting" to "support local operations".
 He also stated the Ranger's functions will be similar to the United States Army's "Green Berets", a nickname for the US Army Special Forces.

 The regiment was initially due to form in August 2021, however this was subsequently postponed to 1 December 2021.
 In early 2022 soldiers from the regiment deployed as part of a UK government support package to Ukraine.
 In February 2022 soldiers from the regiment deployed to Ghana to conduct training with the Ghanaian Special Operations Brigade, in preparation for a major exercise as well as to help them eliminate threats originating from their border regions.

+Elements of the Ranger Regiment deployed to Ukraine in 2022 to provide anti-tank training.
+In October 2022 elements of the 3rd Battalion conducted exercises with the 193rd Jägarbataljonen, part of the Norrland Dragoon Regiment, specialised arctic light infantry.

+In March 2024, the Armed Forces Minister, James Heappey, said that the Ranger Regiment had deployed 691 times since 2021 and that, as of 1 January 2024, it consisted of 1,040 regular Army personnel.

 Regimental organisation

 The regiment was formed on 1 December 2021 through the renaming of four of the existing Specialised Infantry battalions.
 All four battalions were formed on 1 December 2021 and fall under the Army Special Operations Brigade, operationally they are aligned to regions around the globe.
-All battalions will restructure by April 2023.

 A gun-metal grey beret and stable belt are worn by the Regiment.
+The four battalions of the Ranger Regiment each consist of ≈ 250 personnel.

 1st Battalion

-The 1st Battalion, Ranger Regiment (1 RANGER) was previously the Royal Scots Borderers, 1st Battalion, Royal Regiment of Scotland.
+The 1st Battalion, Ranger Regiment (1 RANGER) was formed by the personnel of the disbanded Royal Scots Borderers, 1st Battalion, Royal Regiment of Scotland.
 The battalion is based at Palace Barracks in Belfast, Northern Ireland.
 It is regionally aligned to West Africa.